 Stellar vs Hedera

-Both RMG members with different enterprise models: XLM via open anchors, HBAR via Governing Council
+Neither holds confirmed RMG membership — different enterprise models: XLM via open anchors (cited but unconfirmed), HBAR via Governing Council — both ISO 20022-compatible

 | Metric | XLM | HBAR |